Philip Syng Physick

-Philip Syng Physick (July 7, 1768 – December 15, 1837) was an American physician and professor born in Philadelphia.
+Philip Syng Physick (July 7, 1768 – December 15, 1837) was an American medical doctor and professor born in Philadelphia.
 He was the first professor of surgery and later of anatomy at the University of Pennsylvania medical school from 1805 to 1831 during which time he was a highly influential teacher.
 Physick invented a number of surgical devices and techniques including the stomach tube and absorbable sutures.
 He has been called the "Father of American Surgery."